Statuses in Latin with translation. Quotes in Latin with translation

 Probatum est - approved

-Quilibet fortunae suae faber - everyone is the blacksmith of his own happiness
+Quilibet fortunae suae faber - everyone is the architect of their own happiness

 Si vis amari, ama! - if you want to be loved, love yourself

-Sic fata voluerunt - so it was fate
+Sic fata voluerunt - as fate would have it

-Sed semel insanivimus omnes - One day we are all insane
+Sed semel insanivimus omnes - one day we are all mad

-Sic erat in fatis - so it was destined
+Sic erat in fatis - it was destined to be so

 Febris erotica – love fever